BavoDebraekeleer/cheat-sheet/General/solid.md

 An instance of the concrete class is passed to the dependent class via *the constructor*.
 Use this injection type if the concrete class is used during the whole lifecycle of the dependent class.

+The constructor of a class should contain all dependencies the class needs.
+These are called *explicit dependencies*.
+Otherwise, they are *hidden* dependencies.

 It is the preferred injection type, because it:
 - Follows the *Explicit Dependencies Principle*.